minelabwot/SWoT/README.md

 # Semantic Web of Things Project<br>
-###*A Hybrid Semantic Annotation, Extraction and Reasoning Framework for Cyber Physical System*
+###*A Hybrid Semantic Annotation, Extraction and Reasoning Framework for Cyber-Physical System*

 > Please cite these papers in your publications<br>
 > [1] Wu Z, Xu Y, Yang Y, Zhang C, Zhu X, Ji Y. Towards a Semantic Web of Things: A Hybrid Semantic Annotation, Extraction, and Reasoning Framework for Cyber-Physical System.
 Sensors.
 2017; 17(2):403.<br>